root-project/root/io/doc/TFile/README.md

 the TTree data record itself.
 In this case, a TBranch data record for the specified branch is also written to the specified file, containing the TBranch object for the specified branch.

-The file "ttree.txt" shows the streamer information for the TTree, TBranch, TLeaf, and some related classes, together with some additional commentary.
+\ref ttree shows the streamer information for the TTree, TBranch, TLeaf, and some related classes, together with some additional commentary.
 For writing to a ROOTIO file, the streamers for these three classes act exactly as those of default generated streamers, except that, if the user has specified a separate file for a branch, the TBranch streamer also writes the TBranch object